What provisions to make in anticipation of a crisis?

 Keeping $2,000 to $5,000 in small denominations and spread out in different hiding places in your home will allow you to set sail with enough to meet your needs if the situation requires it.

-Storing gold and silver can also be considered.
+Storing gold and silver is also an alternative.

 Storage of survival equipment

-The entire survival kit indicated fits easily into a 50 gallon (190L) mobile chest (excluding cash which must be hidden, rigid water and fuel tanks, toilet paper, alcohol, blankets, baking soda, and large 40-pound gas cylinders).
+The entire survival kit presented above fits easily into a 50 gallon (190L) mobile chest (excluding cash which must be hidden, rigid water and fuel tanks, toilet paper, alcohol, blankets, baking soda, and large 40-pound gas cylinders).

 It is imperative to store them in an orderly and adapted manner for easy access and to move them to your vehicle or evacuation mean in case of need.

-Once these products are secured, you are able to do without support systems for a good period of time and you have already taken a giant step towards resilience.
+Once these products are secured, you can do without support systems for a good period and you have already taken a giant step towards resilience.

 It takes an average of $5000 to equip yourself with food, tools, and weapons.

-This should be considered – and rightly so – as life insurance and the expense should be spread over several months or even several years in order to minimize its impact on your daily finances.
+You should consider this – and rightly so – as life insurance and spread the expense over several months or even several years in order to minimize its impact on your daily finances.